dimajix/flowman/docs/quickstart.md

 ### History

 Flowman also provides an execution history.
-In the trivial deployment, this information is stored locally in a Derby database, but other databases like MySQL, MariaDB etc are also supported.
+In the trivial deployment, this information is stored locally in a Derby database, but other databases like MySQL, MariaDB etc. are also supported.
 ```
 flowman:weather> history job search
-flowman:weather> history target search -J 1
+flowman:weather> history target search -P weather
 ```